ABCD-ReproNim/exercises/week_6/week_6_quiz.md

 After you create an account and log in, click on "MY ACCOUNT" -> "API Keys".
 On the API page, click "Generate an API key", and this should generate an API key.
 Under Project Name, type "abcd-repronim course", and then click update text.
-To make the API key accessible for the next questions, make an evironment variable in a bash terminal by typing:
+To make the API key accessible for the next questions, make an environment variable in a bash terminal by typing:

 - `export INTERLEX_API_KEY="YOUR_API_KEY"`